slow-session/dev.session.nz/regularsession.md

 We believe that Irish traditional music played in a session can be a fantastic musical and social experience.
 We think that when there’s a very strong focus on traditional melody instruments playing traditional tunes we set the scene for great sessions.

 Getting a great session humming requires some attention to certain ground rules.
-See our <a href="/regularguidelines/"><button class="filterButton">Guidelines for the Wellington Irish Session</button></a> if you need more information.
+See our <a href="/regularguidelines/">Guidelines for the Wellington Irish Session</a> if you need more information.

-Many of the tunes that get played at the session are in the <a href="/tunes_archive/"><button class="filterButton">Tunes Archive</button></a> page but other tunes that are firmly in the traditional mould are very welcome.
+Many of the tunes that get played at the session are in the <a href="/tunes_archive/">Tunes Archive</a> page but other tunes that are firmly in the traditional mould are very welcome.

 Regular session tune of the week
 --------